ThanhDuyen18/CRM_HRM/SQL_QUERIES.md

-# SQL Queries for Registration Approval System - HRM CRM
+# SQL Queries for Registration Approval System - HRM

 ## Overview
 This document contains all SQL queries needed to set up the registration approval system in Supabase.
 The system allows new users to register, then Admin/HR roles can approve or reject registrations and assign appropriate roles.